Birmingham Dog Bite Attorney

 In 2015 alone, 34 people across the country died from dog-attack related injuries.
 Most of the victims were children, accounting for 14 of the 34 deaths.
 Thirteen of the victims were elderly, older than 60, and seven victims were between the ages of 22 and 60.
 Children are especially at risk in dog attacks, since dog bite injuries are more fatal for children.
 Most attacks against children occur when the victim is visiting or is temporarily living with the dog’s owner.

-If you think you may have a case, contact an experienced Birmingham personal injury lawyer with extensive successful experience handling dog bite injury cases.
+If you think you may have a case, contact our office today to schedule a free consultation with an experienced Birmingham personal injury lawyer.

 Alabama Dog Bite Statute